KuyuCode/fundi/docs/howtos/injection.rst

 Own exit stack
 ==============
-You may want to do some work before injected dependencies will tear-down.
+You may want to control when dependencies are torn down.
-To do this - you should pass your own exit stack, do your stuff and then close the exit stack.
+To do so, provide your own exit stack.
+When you need dependencies to be torn down, simply close the stack — that’s it!

 Synchronous example
 -------------------